iu-parfunc/ecoop24-marmoset-artifact/README.md

 2.source set_env.sh
 ```

-Next, use python3 to run the provided scripts to get the numbers.
+Next, use `python3` to run the provided scripts to get the numbers.
 The script prints the numbers for each benchmark file.
-For example, python3 generate_runtimes.py to generate the runtimes.
+For example, `python3 generate_runtimes.py` generates the run times.
-Provided is the mapping from file name to Benchmarks in the paper.
+Provided is the mapping from file name to benchmarks in the paper.

 ```
 Table1: Layout1PowerList.hs, Layout2PowerList.hs